 Rusty cooks.
 And Rusty grills.
 And she loves pork.
 I love pork too.
 I love it cured.
 I love it cooked – the slower the better.
 As we’re in Texas, the home of American-style BBQ, I was already thinking about doing a BBQ pork recipe for my series The Dish, where I cook a quintessential dish from each place we settle into for a while.

 Bobby Flay is the guy that got America out brushing off that Weber BBQ again.
-And Rusty has a BBQ in her yard, available to guests to use.
-What better excuse.
+And Rusty Irons has a BBQ in her yard, available to the guests of her holiday rentals to use.
+What better excuse could there be for us to learn how to make Rusty’s Texas Style BBQ Pork Recipe.

 When Rusty offered to show me how she made the dry-rubbed Texas style BBQ pork that got her onto Bobby Flay’s programme, I was already salivating.
 And super-delighted that I didn’t have to beg her.